yaohui120/ComprehendEdit/README.md

 | Text Recognition     | 634   | 212  | MathVista|
 | Total                | 13450 | 4482 |          |

-The ratio of training data to test data in each task is approximately 3:1, and we also utilize samples from the NQ dataset and OK-VQA dataset to measure text locality
-(T-L) and multimodal locality (M-L).
+The ratio of training data to test data in each task is approximately 3:1, and we also utilize samples from the NQ dataset and OK-VQA dataset to measure text locality (T-L) and multimodal locality (M-L).

 This dataset is collected from several benchmarks using BLIP-2 OPT 2.7B and MiniGPT-4 7B.
 We recommand measuring the changes on top-10 prediction on locality samples before and after editing if you want to run other models on ComprehendEdit.
 We will update the results in months.

+### Evaluation

-This project is built based on the EasyEdit, thanks for the framework provided by [EasyEdit](https://github.com/zjunlp/EasyEdit), datasets [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html), [TallyQA](https://github.com/manoja328/TallyQA_dataset), [VSR](https://github.com/cambridgeltl/visual-spatial-reasoning), [TextVQA](https://textvqa.org/), [MathVista](https://github.com/lupantech/MathVista), [OKVQA](https://okvqa.allenai.org/), and [NQ dataset](https://github.com/google-research-datasets/natural-questions).
+The code is built based on the EasyEdit, thanks for the framework provided by [EasyEdit](https://github.com/zjunlp/EasyEdit)!
+The samples in ComprehendEdit comes from several datasets: [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html), [TallyQA](https://github.com/manoja328/TallyQA_dataset), [VSR](https://github.com/cambridgeltl/visual-spatial-reasoning), [TextVQA](https://textvqa.org/), [MathVista](https://github.com/lupantech/MathVista), [OKVQA](https://okvqa.allenai.org/), and [NQ dataset](https://github.com/google-research-datasets/natural-questions).
+Thanks for these outstanding works!

 Please cite our paper if you use ComprehendEdit in your work.